Families for Inclusive Education Project

 This project is:

-- Offering two complementary workshops in 15 locations across Queensland
+- Offering workshops in 15 locations across Queensland to help families work more effectively with their child’s school

 - Developing and disseminating case studies and resources